11th Street Bridge Project

 - Drainage and other environmental investments to treat all storm water within the project area;

 - New boulevard connections between 11th Street and Pennsylvania Avenue, SE; and

 The project is divided into two phases:

 The $300 million first phase includes the three new bridges and most of the other amenities noted above.
-Construction began in December 2009 and is scheduled for completion by mid-2013.
+Construction began December 2009 and was scheduled for completion by mid-2013.

-The $90 million second phase, which is under design, is intended to further improve connections between the Southeast-Southwest Freeway and Virginia Avenue SE with the new outbound 11th Street Freeway Bridge, as well as boulevard connections between 11th Street and Pennsylvania SE.
-Construction is scheduled to start in late 2012 and be complete in late 2015.
+The $90 million second phase, which is under design, is intended to further improve connections between the Southeast-Southwest Freeway and Virginia Avenue, SE, with the new outbound 11th Street Freeway Bridge, as well as boulevard connections between 11th Street and Pennsylvania SE.
+Construction started late 2012 to be completed in late 2015.